 Mr. Klass has worked with numerous congregations and committees, as well as collective and individual patrons.
 He is known for facilitating communication so that his clients are happy with both the process and the final outcome.
-Additionally his projects are consistently delivered on time and within budget.
+Additionally, his projects are consistently delivered on time and within budget.

 While Mr. Klass is known for his original compositions, he can, if you prefer, interpret the sketches of your architect or designer.
 Contact us to discuss your project.

-In addition to his synagogue art, Mr. Klass is also well known for his figurative sculpture and is a member of the national Sculpture Society.
+In addition to his synagogue art, Mr. Klass is also well known for his figurative sculpture and is a member of the National Sculpture Society.